CMU-IDS-2022/assignment-2-team-s-n/writeup.md

 4. The charts have various filters and dropdown options so that the users can experiment with the underlying data.
 5. The charts are also interlinked to one another.

-Our data consists of 8 features which are described as follows:
+Our data consists of 8 features which are described as follows.
+Our streamlit app also gives an overview of some of these before the user dives into charts and graphs.
 1. ID: This is the case ID under which the crime report was lodged by Chicago PD.
 2. Primary Type: This signifies the type of crime that occured for example theft, robbery, attack etc.
 3. Location Description: where the crime took place such as street, residence, grocery food store and so on.